Skip to content

 If you prefer flexibility, renting a car is the best choice.
 Driving allows you to reach the outlying hells very quickly.
 Parking is free at all seven hot spring locations.
 However, navigating narrow Japanese streets can be challenging.

 If you are on a budget, use the local bus.
 The bus pass is affordable and covers most tourist areas.
-You can also check the Beppu sand bath entry fees for extra activities.
+You can also check the 10 Best Beppu Sand Bath Entry Fees and Thermal Spots for extra activities.
 Walking is only recommended for the sites within Kannawa.

 If you only want to see one site, buy a single ticket.
 Single entry usually costs around 400 Yen per person.
 Most people find the combination ticket offers better value.
 Decide based on how much time you have available.